Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 This pipeline is the part of bioengineering and bioinformatics faculty coursework

-The pipeline provides an analysis of evolutionaly linked sequences.
+The pipeline provides an analysis of evolutionary linked sequences.

 ## Before you start

-The pipeline is avalible only for <i>Linux</i> users </br>
+The pipeline is availible only for <i>Linux</i> users </br>
 Make sure that you have installed all components:
 <ul>
 <li>Python 3.6 or upper https://www.python.org/